smenni/itsmundane/content/Tackling my fear of heights with Tech.md

 So I thought, let's try this again, so I watched POV videos of crazy mountain bikers, skiers and even wingsuit flying, tried a VR game ["The Climb"](https://www.theclimbgame.com/), a smartphone-based VR app called ["EASYHEiGHTs"](https://mcn.unibas.ch/de/publications/mobile-apps/easyheights/) designed specifically to conquer the fear of heights.
 This app from University of Basel was also studied app use[^2].
 I would lie if I said I used it that frequently, so maybe that's why I didn't notice strong effects or physical reaction like when being on an actual mountain.

 But when I recently tried my very first baby Via Ferrata [Brunnistöckli](https://youtu.be/__Ux2TUIQoE) in Engelberg, it didn't feel quite as intense as I was afraid it would.
-So maybe that tech exposure had been helping after all?
+So maybe the exposure in VR had been helping after all and increased my "cliff tolerance"?
+Or maybe it was my trust in the technology of the rope system that helped me calm my nerves?

 ![[Pasted image 20241008131622.png|400]]